An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - An accessible alarm device

 - Wear UVA absorbing wrap-around sunglasses that are designed to completely block out stray radiation.
-Patients should begin wearing them as soon as they take the drug, and for at least 12 hours after the treatment.
+People should begin wearing them as soon as they take the drug, and for at least 12 hours after the treatment.
 This is important to prevent a PUVA reaction around the eyes, which may lead to cataracts.
 There is no need to wear these glasses after sunset.

 - For about 8 hours after taking the drug, avoid exposure to daylight, even if the day is cloudy or exposure is only through windows.